 - Internal risk management: review risk management processes and stimulate work with suppliers and customers to develop timely solutions to potential problems, improving the resilience of the supply chain.

-- Opportunities: Many of the disclosers to the forests program report on the opportunities associated with sourcing sustainable commodities. e.g. brand differentiation, stakeholder support, capacity building and innovative solutions to the problem of sourcing these commodities sustainably.
+- Opportunities: Almost 90% of the disclosers to the forests program report on the opportunities associated with sourcing sustainable commodities. e.g. brand differentiation, stakeholder support, capacity building and innovative solutions to the problem of sourcing these commodities sustainably.